FairFerry

 2. Request, Review, and Contract Formation

-To submit a claim, the User must complete the claim form on the FairFerry website and provide all information and documents requested.
-FairFerry will review the submitted information to assess the eligibility of the claim under Regulation (EU) No 1177/2010.
+To submit a claim, the User completes the claim form on the FairFerry website and provides all requested information and documents.
+FairFerry reviews the submitted information to assess the eligibility of the claim under Regulation (EU) No 1177/2010.
+Eligibility assessment includes human review; FairFerry does not rely on automated decision-making alone to reject a claim.

-FairFerry reserves the right to decline a claim if, upon review, it does not appear eligible or viable.
-FairFerry will notify the User of any such decision.
-FairFerry may request additional information or documents from the User where necessary to complete its review.
+FairFerry may decline a claim if, on review, it does not appear eligible or viable, and will notify the User accordingly.
+FairFerry may request additional information or documents where necessary.

-The contractual relationship between FairFerry and the User comes into force upon the User's execution of the Assignment Agreement.
-Prior to execution of the Assignment Agreement, no contractual obligations arise on either party.
+The contractual relationship between FairFerry and the User comes into force upon the User’s execution of the Assignment Agreement (Contrato de Cesión).
+Prior to execution, no contractual obligations arise on either party.

 3. Our Service

-FairFerry is not a law firm and is not registered as such in any jurisdiction.
+FairFerry is a consumer-rights platform and is not a law firm, and is not registered as such in any jurisdiction.
 FairFerry does not provide individual legal advice.
 Any information provided via the website or during claim handling is of a general nature and does not constitute legal advice.
 For matters requiring legal advice, users should consult a qualified lawyer registered in the relevant jurisdiction.

 Court proceedings are conducted exclusively by independent, duly licensed legal professionals.

-By signing the Assignment Agreement, you authorize FairFerry to act on your behalf in relation to your claim.
+The transfer covers all rights to compensation, reimbursements, damages and interest connected with the claim.
 The Assignment Agreement authorizes FairFerry to communicate with ferry operators and to instruct external legal professionals where necessary.
-It does not constitute an assignment of the claim.
-You remain the legal owner of the claim at all times.
-The scope and limitations of the Assignment Agreement are set out in the separate document, which forms an integral part of this Agreement.
+The detailed scope and limitations of the assignment are set out in the separate Assignment Agreement document, which forms an integral part of this Agreement.

 5. Fees